-Specific fundamentals include (but not limited to): music notation; tone; dynamic variance; vocal production: body alignment, proper breathing, resonance, etc; diction; blend; balance; ear training; musical interpretation and analytical preparation of a piece.
+Specific fundamentals include (but not limited to): music notation, tone, dynamic variance, vocal production including body alignment, proper breathing, resonance, diction, balance and blend, ear training, musical interpretation, and analytical preparation of a piece.

-These fundamentals, crucial to ensemble performance, will be practiced during warm-ups and cool downs as well as rehearsals and performances.
+These fundamentals, will be practiced during class time as well as rehearsals and performances.
 Emphasis will be placed on the development of individual singing technique as it relates to solo and ensemble work.
 Only through growth in personal skillful technique can the collective sound improve.

 Understanding the music fundamentals that comprise a piece results in an enhanced performance product and the development of both cognitive analytical and motor skills.
-Through intermittent aural, verbal and written analysis of the piece as well as understanding interconnections between culture, history and evolution of music, the student will gain in their overall musicianship.
+Through intermittent aural, verbal, and written analysis of the piece as well as understanding interconnections between culture, history, and evolution of music, students will grow in their overall musicianship.